-Analysis: These messages are about events that happened in 2008.
+Analysis: Please note, these messages are about events that happened in 2008.

-Per the revised agreement, both Labor Day and Eid al-fitr (or an extra personal day for non-Muslims) will be among the eight paid holidays enjoyed by Tyson's Shelbyville employees going forward.
+After a public outcry ensued. the contract was revised to reinstate Labor Day.
+Per the revised agreement, both Labor Day and Eid al-fitr (or an extra personal day for non-Muslims) will be among the eight paid holidays enjoyed by all of Tyson's Shelbyville employees going forward.

 Sources and further reading:

 Tyson Drops Labor Day Holiday for Eid al-Fitr